DanPerry1808/MeltingPoint/README.md

 - Left click - shoot

 ## Acknowledgements
 Thanks to the Godot Engine devs for both making the Godot engine we used for this project, and for the 2D Grid Based Movement Demo we used as a base for this project.
+Some of the textures and sprites used in the project are from here.
 Both of these are used under an MIT License.
+We'd also like to thank [Robert Abrahams on Free Music Archive](https://freemusicarchive.org/music/Robert_Abraham) for the use of his music track [All The Things Lost](https://freemusicarchive.org/music/Robert_Abraham/Top_10_Picks_From_2014/Robert_Abraham_-_01_-_All_the_things_lost).